The Devils (film): Casting

 Oliver Reed, who had worked with Russell previously on Women in Love, was cast as Urbain Grandier, the philandering doomed priest.
 Richard Johnson, who had portrayed Grandier in a stage production of The Devils, had originally been attached to the project in 1969, but eventually dropped out of the production.
 Reed agreed to do the film for a percentage of the profits.
 Gemma Jones was cast as Madeleine de Brou, Grandier's wife.
 Sister Jeanne des Anges was originally to be played by Glenda Jackson, who had starred opposite Reed in Russell's Women in Love, as well as in Russell's The Music Lovers (1971).
 However, Jackson turned down the role saying: "I don't want to play any more neurotic sex starved parts."
 Russell later claimed that he felt Jackson had actually turned down the role because it had been truncated from his original screenplay.
 Jackson was replaced by Vanessa Redgrave.

 Max Adrian was cast as inquisitor Ibert (in his second-to-last film performance), while Dudley Sutton, who had become a cult figure for his performance in The Leather Boys (1964), agreed to appear in the film as Baron de Laubardemont.
 Sutton recalled that all of the "respectable actors turned it down.
 They thought it was blasphemous, which it is not."
 In the role of Father Mignon, a priest who attempts to usurp Grandier's power, Russell cast Murray Melvin, despite the fact that he was decades younger than the character, who was intended to be in his eighties.
 Michael Gothard, an English character actor, was cast as self-professed witch hunter Father Barre.
 Russell cast Christopher Logue, an occasional actor who was mainly known as a poet and literary scholar, as the vengeful Cardinal Richelieu.

-As Philipe, the young woman Grandier impregnates, Russell cast television actress Georgina Hale.
+As Philippe, the young woman Grandier impregnates, Russell cast television actress Georgina Hale.
 Judith Paris, originally a dancer, was cast as Sister Agnes, Richelieu's niece who enters the convent under the guise of becoming a nun in order to gather information on Sister Jeanne.
-In the credits, her role is mislabeled as "Sister Judith."
+In the credits, her role is mislabeled as "Sister Judith".